reujab/knightweb.dev/content/articles/emulating-raspberry-pi/index.md

 sudo apt install qemu-system-aarch64 qemu-efi-aarch64
 ```

-If you are not using Debian, you can download the EFI firmware [here](https://packages.debian.org/sid/all/qemu-efi-aarch64/download).
+If you are not using Debian, you can download the EFI firmware from [packages.debian.org](https://packages.debian.org/sid/all/qemu-efi-aarch64/download).

 ```bash
 alias q64='qemu-system-aarch64 -M virt -cpu cortex-a72 -smp $(nproc) -m 2G -device usb-ehci -device usb-kbd -device virtio-gpu-pci'